 Although you might not understand the fine intricacies of cryptocurrencies – the actual process of buying Bitcoin in the UK has never been easier.

-In fact, opening a broker account, depositing funds with a UK debit/credit card, and investment in Bitcoin should take you no more than 10 minutes when using eToro.
+In fact, opening a broker account, depositing funds with a UK debit card, and investment in Bitcoin should take you no more than 10 minutes when using crypto platforms.